IDAES/idaes-pse/docs/model_libraries/core_library/property_models/general/phase_def.rst

 Equations of State
 ^^^^^^^^^^^^^^^^^^

-Equations of State (or equivalent methods) describe the relationship between different thermophysical properties within a mixture and ensure that the behavior of these are thermodynamically consistent, and wide range of equations of state are available in literature for different applications and levels of rigor.
+Equations of state (or equivalent methods) describe the relationship between different thermophysical properties within a mixture and ensure that the behavior of these are thermodynamically consistent.
 Each phase must be assigned an Equation of State (or equivalent method) in the form of a Python module which will assemble the necessary variables, constraints and expressions associated with the desired approach.

-The IDAES Generic Property Package Framework provides a number of prebuilt equation of state packages for users to use, which are listed below.
+A wide range of equations of states are available in literature for different applications and levels of rigor, and the IDAES Generic Property Package Framework provides a number of prebuilt modules for users, which are listed below.

 Equation of State Libraries
 """""""""""""""""""""""""""